Gauge theory: History

+The Yang–Mills theory became the prototype theory to resolve some of the confusion in elementary particle physics.

 This idea later found application in the quantum field theory of the weak force, and its unification with electromagnetism in the electroweak theory.
 Gauge theories became even more attractive when it was realized that non-abelian gauge theories reproduced a feature called asymptotic freedom.
 Asymptotic freedom was believed to be an important characteristic of strong interactions.
 This motivated searching for a strong force gauge theory.
 This theory, now known as quantum chromodynamics, is a gauge theory with the action of the SU(3) group on the color triplet of quarks.
 The Standard Model unifies the description of electromagnetism, weak interactions and strong interactions in the language of gauge theory.

 In the 1970s, Michael Atiyah began studying the mathematics of solutions to the classical Yang–Mills equations.
 In 1983, Atiyah's student Simon Donaldson built on this work to show that the differentiable classification of smooth 4-manifolds is very different from their classification up to homeomorphism.
 Michael Freedman used Donaldson's work to exhibit exotic R4s, that is, exotic differentiable structures on Euclidean 4-dimensional space.
 This led to an increasing interest in gauge theory for its own sake, independent of its successes in fundamental physics.
 In 1994, Edward Witten and Nathan Seiberg invented gauge-theoretic techniques based on supersymmetry that enabled the calculation of certain topological invariants (the Seiberg–Witten invariants).
 These contributions to mathematics from gauge theory have led to a renewed interest in this area.

-The importance of gauge theories in physics is exemplified in the tremendous success of the mathematical formalism in providing a unified framework to describe the quantum field theories of electromagnetism, the weak force and the strong force.
+The importance of gauge theories in physics is exemplified in the success of the mathematical formalism in providing a unified framework to describe the quantum field theories of electromagnetism, the weak force and the strong force.
 This theory, known as the Standard Model, accurately describes experimental predictions regarding three of the four fundamental forces of nature, and is a gauge theory with the gauge group SU(3) × SU(2) × U(1).
 Modern theories like string theory, as well as general relativity, are, in one way or another, gauge theories.